 The primary indicators for drought maps for the Western U.S. are the Palmer Hydrologic Drought Index and the 60-month Palmer Z-index.
 The Palmer Drought Severity Index is a commonly used index that measures the severity of drought for agriculture and water resource management.
 It is calculated from observed temperature and precipitation values and estimates soil moisture.

-The risk probability and risk severity assessment listed in Table 5-6 was identified by the planning team.
+The risk probability and risk severity assessment are identified in Table 5-3.